 The farmer's plan, after seeing crop circles in his field, to open an over-priced but terribly disappointing theme park has a basis in reality where, in recent years in the UK, there have been farmyards opening as extortionately-priced Christmas-themed wonderlands that fail to match their purported descriptions.

 The credits proudly proclaim: No sheep were probed in the making of this film.

 Into the Future

 At the end of 2019 Aardman's future continues to look positive, with a sequel to their greatest success, Chicken Run, in production.
 A Shaun the Sheep Movie: Farmaggedon's performance is also looking strong; the film has overtaken Missing Link, its Laika rival, to become 2019's most successful stop-motion animated film.

 As the decade changes the studio is embracing new technologies to ensure their films are seen.
 Unlike the major Hollywood animation studios that block-release their films in all territories simultaneously by using their established worldwide distribution network, Aardman's films distributed by StudioCanal are released in a more piecemeal, country-by-country approach.
 Though StudioCanal are an established distributor in their native France, Britain and Ireland, Germany and, since acquiring Hoyts Distribution in 20128, New Zealand and Australia, outside those countries Aardman and StudioCanal rely on persuading potential distributors to release the film.
-In the Americas (North, Central and South) Aardman have signed a deal with Netflix, giving them distribution rights to A Shaun the Sheep Movie: Farmaggedon on their online platform in a deal in which Netflix also provide funding for Aardman to make them a ('television') Christmas special.
+In the Americas (North, Central and South) Aardman have signed a deal giving Netflix distribution rights to A Shaun the Sheep Movie: Farmaggedon on their online platform in a deal in which Netflix also provide funding for Aardman to make them a ('television') Christmas special.